MrudhulaSamudrala/SPEECH-RECOGNITION-SYSTEM/README.md

 ## DESCRIPTION :

 **Project Overview** :
-This project implements a speech recognition system using Wav2Vec2, a powerful transformer-based model for Automatic Speech Recognition (ASR).
-It converts spoken audio into text with high accuracy.
-The interface is built using Gradio, allowing users to easily test the model with recorded or uploaded audio files.
+This project implements a Speech Recognition System using Wav2Vec2, a state-of-the-art transformer-based model developed by Facebook AI (Meta) for Automatic Speech Recognition (ASR).
+The main objective of this project is to convert spoken audio into accurate and readable text using deep learning techniques.

+Traditional speech recognition models rely on handcrafted features and large amounts of labeled audio data.
+However, Wav2Vec2 significantly improves upon this by leveraging self-supervised learning to train on vast amounts of unlabeled speech data.
+This approach allows it to recognize various accents, noise conditions, and diverse speaking styles more effectively.

+To make this system interactive and user-friendly, we integrate Gradio, a Python library that provides a simple web-based interface.
+With Gradio, users can upload or record audio files and see the real-time transcription output without needing to install or configure complex software.

+This project is particularly useful for applications requiring high-accuracy speech-to-text conversion, such as voice assistants, transcription services, and accessibility tools for the hearing impaired.

-**Tools & Libraries Used**:
+**Tools & Libraries Used** :

-Gradio – For creating a user-friendly web interface.
+To build this speech recognition system, the following tools and libraries are utilized:

+1. Gradio – Provides an intuitive web interface for testing the model with recorded or uploaded audio files.

-Librosa – For audio processing and feature extraction.
+2. Librosa – A powerful Python library used for audio processing, feature extraction, and waveform analysis.

-Torch (PyTorch) – Deep learning framework for model inference.
+3. Torch (PyTorch) – A deep learning framework that supports efficient model inference and computations.

-Transformers (Hugging Face) – Provides the pre-trained Wav2Vec2ForCTC model.
+4. Transformers (Hugging Face) – Provides access to the pre-trained Wav2Vec2ForCTC model, allowing for high-quality speech recognition.

+These tools collectively enable the system to process speech input, extract key features, and generate accurate transcriptions.

-**Applications**
+**Applications** :
-1. Voice Assistants (e.g., Siri, Alexa)

-2. Transcription Services (e.g., converting meetings or lectures into text)

-3. Accessibility (helping hearing-impaired users with real-time captions)
+Speech recognition technology has a wide range of real-world applications, including but not limited to:

+1. Voice Assistants – Widely used in AI-powered voice assistants such as Siri, Google Assistant, and Alexa, allowing users to interact with devices using natural speech.

+2. Transcription Services – Converts speech from meetings, lectures, interviews, and podcasts into written text, making information easier to store and access.

+3. Accessibility Solutions – Assists the hearing impaired by providing real-time captions and text-based communication options.

-4. Voice Commands (hands-free control for smart devices)
+4. Voice Commands & Smart Devices – Enables users to control smart home devices, cars, and mobile applications hands-free using voice commands.

-5. Multilingual Speech Recognition (adapting to various languages and accents)

 **How It Works**